kalleeljaspf/Testrep/getting-started.rst

 2. Install Visual Studio 2017
 ####

-Download and install Visual Studio 2017 Community edition from https://www.visualstudio.com/vs/office-tools/ When installing VS choose (at least) the following:
+Download and install Visual Studio 2017 from https://www.visualstudio.com/vs/office-tools/ When installing VS choose (at least) the following:

 - **.NET desktop development** - Found in Windows section